JJC3321/SaintPeterburg/README.md

 # SaintPeterburg
-This code simulates the Saint Peterburg game and give you the outcome per trail you enter.
+This code simulates the Saint Peterburg Paradox and gives you the outcome per trail you enter.